Measurements of Sigma+ and Sigma- Time-like Electromagnetic Form Factors for center-of-mass energies from 2.3864 to 3.0200 GeV: Acknowledgements

 The BESIII collaboration thanks the staff of BEPCII and the IHEP computing center and the supercomputing center of USTC for their strong support.
-This work is supported in part by National Key Basic Research Program of China under Contract No. 2015CB856700; National Natural Science Foundation of China (NSFC) under Contracts Nos.~11625523, 11635010, 11735014, 11822506, 11835012, 11935015, 11935016, 11935018, 11961141012, 11335008, 11375170, 11475164, 11475169, 11625523, 11605196, 11605198, 11705192; the Chinese Academy of Sciences (CAS) Large-Scale Scientific Facility Program; Joint Large-Scale Scientific Facility Funds of the NSFC and CAS under Contracts Nos.~U1732263, U1832207, U1532102, U1732263, U1832103; CAS Key Research Program of Frontier Sciences under Contracts Nos.~QYZDJ-SSW-SLH003, QYZDJ-SSW-SLH040; 100 Talents Program of CAS; INPAC and Shanghai Key Laboratory for Particle Physics and Cosmology; ERC under Contract No.~758462; German Research Foundation DFG under Contracts Nos.~443159800, Collaborative Research Center CRC 1044, FOR 2359; Istituto Nazionale di Fisica Nucleare, Italy; Ministry of Development of Turkey under Contract No.~DPT2006K-120470; National Science and Technology fund; STFC (United Kingdom); The Knut and Alice Wallenberg Foundation (Sweden) under Contract No.~2016.0157; The Royal Society, UK under Contracts Nos.~DH140054, DH160214; The Swedish Research Council; Olle Engkvist Foundation under Contract No 200-0605; U. S. Department of Energy under Contracts Nos.
-DE-FG02-05ER41374, DE-SC-0012069.
+This work is supported in part by National Key Research and Development Program of China under Contracts Nos.
+2020YFA0406300, 2020YFA0406400; National Natural Science Foundation of China (NSFC) under Contracts Nos.~11625523, 11635010, 11605196, 11605198, 11705192, 11735014, 11822506, 11835012, 11935015, 11935016, 11935018, 11961141012, 12022510, 12035013, 11950410506, 12061131003; the Chinese Academy of Sciences (CAS) Large-Scale Scientific Facility Program; Joint Large-Scale Scientific Facility Funds of the NSFC and CAS under Contracts Nos.
+U1732263, U1832103, U1832207, U2032111; CAS Key Research Program of Frontier Sciences under Contract No. QYZDJ-SSW-SLH040; 100 Talents Program of CAS; INPAC and Shanghai Key Laboratory for Particle Physics and Cosmology; ERC under Contract No. 758462; European Union Horizon 2020 research and innovation programme under Contract No. Marie Sklodowska-Curie grant agreement No 894790; German Research Foundation DFG under Contracts Nos.
+443159800, Collaborative Research Center CRC 1044, FOR 2359, FOR 2359, GRK 214; Istituto Nazionale di Fisica Nucleare, Italy; Ministry of Development of Turkey under Contract No. DPT2006K-120470; National Science and Technology fund; Olle Engkvist Foundation under Contract No. 200-0605; STFC (United Kingdom); The Knut and Alice Wallenberg Foundation (Sweden) under Contract No. 2016.0157; The Royal Society, UK under Contracts Nos.
+DH140054, DH160214; The Swedish Research Council; U. S. Department of Energy under Contracts Nos.
+DE-FG02-05ER41374, DE-SC-0012069